Marcel-Graefen/Bash-Function-Collection/Parse_Case_Flags/README.md

 **Output:**

 * Single value or array in the target variable
-* Toggle set to `true` if flag present
+* Toggle set to `true` if flag provided
-* Validation errors on invalid input
+* Validation messages in case of errors
-* Remaining CLI

-arguments preserved for the loop
+* Remaining CLI arguments preserved for further parsing

 ---